Hik4r1Le/SENTINELS-OF-2.4GHz/README.md

 > Submission for NT114 - Specialized Project, University of Information Technology (UIT) and **accepted paper** at **The 2026 International Conference on Advanced Technologies for Communications (ATC'2026)**

-> The main contribution focuses around distributed sensing and attacker localization.

 ---

 ## Overview